 Yes!
-There are lots of Etsy businesses with owners who only have 4″x4″ hoops.
+Many Etsy businesses have owners who only have 4″x4″ hoops.
 They sell custom patches, monogrammed towels, key chains, earrings, free-standing lace designs, and SO MUCH MORE.

 While the “best” machine to grow a lucrative business with is a multi-needle machine, a machine like that can cost over $10k new.
 That’s a really big investment for a newbie with no existing customer base!

 Don’t be discouraged if you only have a 4×4 machine at first.
-Make some sells, and build up to later purchasing the big machine if you need to expand your business.
+Make some sales, and build up to later purchasing the big machine if you need to expand your business.

 A Good Facebook Embroidery Machine Group

-No one in there is going to make you feel bad for having a small hoop!
+No one in there will make you feel bad for having a small hoop!